Fdiskitup/Ferguson_Sound/README.md

 I have tried with the 4MHZ full size dip 16 crystal oscillator, but I put in the footprint for the smaller oscillator package.  it should accomodate other frequencies 3.57mhz etc.  or you can steal a clock signal from the Z80-PIO pin 25 (Bandit !). similarly you can just jumper the power switch so its always on - you can always turn it down with the pot.

+So once it is built and jumpered, switch on and you should be treated to some excellent feedback.
+quickly boot into CPM and run the M.COM file to mute the noise, phew.

+The port resides at 08 and 09 hex